-1. According to Don Rosa’s Life and Times of Scrooge McDuck comic, Scrooge earned his lucky Number One Dime by giving a shoeshine in his hometown of Glasgow when he was just 10 years old.
+That's according to Don Rosa’s Life and Times of Scrooge McDuck comic.
 And it’s not just any old dime—it is, specifically, a 1875 or 1857 (depending on which comic you read) Seated Liberty dime.
-Depending on the which year it is and the condition it’s in, that dime would be worth up to $700 today.
+Depending on which year it is and the condition it’s in, that dime would be worth up to $700 today.
 It's not much compared to Scrooge's massive money pit, but it's nothing to sneeze at.

-3. If the show had followed the comics more closely, Donald Duck would have been part of the DuckTales gang.
 Disney producers decided that they really wanted the focus to be on the stingy Scot, so they took Donald out of the equation.
+(In the upcoming reboot, Donald is known as “one of the most daring adventurers of all time.”)

-4. Mark Mueller, the man responsible for that oh-so-catchy theme song, also wrote the Chip ‘n’ Dale Rescue Rangers theme song.
-OK, that makes sense.
-But how about this—he also wrote Jennifer Paige’s “Crush” and Amy Grant’s “That’s What Love is For.”
+Ok, that makes sense.
+But how about this: He also wrote Jennifer Paige’s “Crush” and Amy Grant’s “That’s What Love is For.”

 “An acre is a measure of area (i.e. two dimensions).
 If you have a ‘cubic acre,’ you would have a four-dimensional space—a three-dimensional space existing in a specific time frame.
 Hell, add another dimension and you get a late-'60s soul/R&B singing group.
 A cubic acre, of course, is Carl Barks's wonderfully meaningless measurement of Scrooge's infinite wealth.
 Lewis Carroll would have loved it.
 But as a child I calculated that a cubic acre would have a side 208.7 feet long (square root of 43,560) and thus a volume of 9,090,972 cubic feet.
 So Scrooge's money bin would have been 27,272,916 cubic feet in size, an adequate piggy bank by any measure.”